-It’s 2020 and China’s population sits comfortably at 1.4 billion people.
-Another interesting fact that makes digital marketers salivate: there are more than 1 billion Chinese social media users.
+It’s 2021 and China’s population sits comfortably at 1.4 billion people and there are more than 1 billion Chinese social media users.

 For a Western business, this poses a great opportunity to expand its user base to include a Chinese audience.
 So, let’s look at the 9 Chinese social media platforms you should know about in this Tenba Group article.

 - Everything You Need to Know about Chinese Social Media Platforms